WormBase/db-migration/docs/build.rst

    .. code-block:: bash

-      # Create a new tmux session for peforming the build.
+      # Create a new tmux session for performing the build.
       tmux new-session -s wb-db-build

    Install all required software and data (ACeDB, datomic, pseudoace),